-While people often painstakingly consider apartment size, few consider balcony size during the apartment search.
+While people often painstakingly consider apartment size and square footage, few consider the size of the balcony or patio.

 So, what is a good balcony size for your apartment?
-Generally speaking, ideally, the balcony should be a minimum of 4 ft (depth) by 9 ft (length) so you have enough room for a small table and the ability to maneuver.
+The depth of the balcony is very important.
+Generally speaking, the balcony should be a minimum of 4 ft (depth) by 9 ft (length) so you ideally have enough room for a small table and the ability to maneuver around.

 What Balcony Size Should I Consider?